⬇️ Table of Contents

 - Salt (to taste)

 - Rock Salt (/ place roasted oysters on the rock salt on a large serving plate. )

 - In a heavy round ovenproof baking dish spread enough rock salt to make a 1-inch layer.
 Preheat oven to 375 degrees F.

-- Carefully open oysters and discard top shell.
+- Carefully open oysters and discard the top shell.
 Drain liquid, loosen oyster and remove any grit or sand.
 Push oyster shells firmly into the rock salt.
 Top with greens mixture, then with bread crumb mixture.
-Bake 10 to 15 minutes until bread crumbs are lightly browned.
-Serve immediately, directly from baking dish.
+Bake 10 to 15 minutes until bread crumbs are lightly golden brown.
+Serve immediately, directly from the baking dish.